 that children fare better when mothers control a larger share of family resources.
 Policies empowering women can yield additional positive externalities for children’s human capital.

-The Lasting Effects of Early Childhood Interventions: The National Vaccination Commando Program in Burkina Faso (with Richard Daramola, Harounan Kazianga, and Abdoul Karim Nchare Fogam) [Conference Presentation: ASHEcon 2022, NEUDC 2022, ASSA Annual Meeting 2024, The South East Exchange of Development Studies (SEEDS) 4th Annual Conference, Fifth SANEM-World Bank North America Discussion Forum 2024, Rosenkranz Symposium 2024]
+The Lasting Effects of Early Childhood Interventions: The National Vaccination Commando Program in Burkina Faso (with Richard Daramola, Harounan Kazianga, and Abdoul Karim Nchare Fogam) [Under Review] [Conference Presentation: ASHEcon 2022, NEUDC 2022, ASSA Annual Meeting 2024, The South East Exchange of Development Studies (SEEDS) 4th Annual Conference, Fifth SANEM-World Bank North America Discussion Forum 2024, Stanford Rosenkranz Symposium 2024]

 This study evaluates the long-term impacts of the National Vaccination Commando Program, an early childhood health intervention in Burkina Faso, during the 1980s.
 Using a difference-in-differences approach, we find significant reductions in child mortality and improvements in educational attainment, including increased primary school completion rates.
 We also find significant positive effects on adult employment and agricultural productivity, yielding a substantial rate of return on the initial health intervention.
 These findings underscore the lasting benefits of early childhood health interventions in low-income countries.